jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 - Answers to the discussion questions for Marketing on `r class_session[[2, "date"]]`
 - [Midterm Presentation Agenda][]
-    - Input your first name, last name, and computing ID to secure a three-minute time slot for your presentation
+    - Add your first name, last name, and computing ID to to the agenda in order to secure a three-minute time slot for your presentation
     - Leave your presentation title blank for now
-- [Group Presentation Selection Survey][]
+- [Group Presentation Preferences Form][]
-    - As a group, rank the choices available to you for group presentations
+    - Review the group presentation outlines and rank the choices available to you as a group
-    - The sign-up sheet will become available tonight at 6:00 pm
+    - Submit your preferences no later than tomorrow at 5:00 pm
-    - Each presentation can be selected by two groups
+    - I will use the preferences you submit to allocate groups to presentations and use a random number generator to break ties if necessary

 Deliverable | Due Date | Assignment<br>Type | Percentage of<br>COMM 3020
 ------------------------- | --------------------- | :----------: | :--------------: